-The National Park Service Chesapeake Bay office administers and manages, with multiple partners, the Chesapeake Bay Gateways and Watertrails Network, and the Captain John Smith Chesapeake National Historic Trail.
-Legislative authority for each is as follows:
+The National Park Service Chesapeake Bay office administers and manages, with multiple partners, the Chesapeake Bay Gateways and Watertrails Network.
+The legislative authority is as follows:

 The Chesapeake Bay Gateways and Watertrails Network (Find Your Chesapeake) was originally authorized by Congress through the Chesapeake Bay Initiative Act of 1998.